 Where do Hindi bloggers live?

 Hindi bloggers come from not only the ‘Hindi belt’ but all around the world.
-They come from metros, even more from small places.
+They mostly come from small and medium sized towns.

 How do Hindi bloggers blog?
 How much do Hindi bloggers blog?